aptise/peter_sslers/docs/General_Management_Concepts.md

 * The Core Object for Certificates is a `RenewalConfiguration`:
     * The intersection of an Account[AcmeServer], Domains, Renewal Options [automatic renewal?, Private Key Technology, Private Key Cycling].
-    * Previous versions used a CertificateSigned and AcmeOrder
+    * Previous versions used a X509Certificate and AcmeOrder
 * A RenewalConfiguration's primary relations are:
     AcmeAccount - which account owns the configuration?
     UniqueFQDNSet - a simple listing of the domains, shorthand for compatible certificates